bbrownekianda/docs/getting-started/publish_process.md

    **Note:** It it possible to add more widgets or edit/configure widgets when you are in Edit mode.
 Once you click on the **Save ** button in the Quick Action menu, then you return to **View** mode, To return to Edit mode again, click on the **Edit current page** button ![Edit current page](images/editpage.png) in the Quick Action Menu.

-6. There are a number of options to choose from in the **Edit List** dialog box, see [List](pages/list.md) for more details.
-For now we are going to concentrate on two things: a) connecting to a business process b) choosing certain fields to view in our list.
+6. There are a number of options to choose from in the **Edit List** dialog box, For now we are going to concentrate on two things: a) connecting to a business process b) choosing certain fields to view in our list.

    - Click on **Business Process** in the left-hand pane and select the process you want to link to, in this case Training Process.